dxaviud/db.json/README.md

 # dbjson

-A slim database/cache for Node.js that uses JSON files to store data.
+A small database/cache for Node.js that uses JSON files to store data.

 ## Usage